PreciselyData/Private-Spatial-APIs/docs/guides/aks/QuickStartAKS.md

  -f ./deploy/gitlab-deployment-values.yaml \
  --namespace spatial-analytics
 ```

+> Note: For a production environment, you should create a DNS record for ingress loadbalancer IP and use a domain name for `global.ingress.hos`.
+> You can skip specifying the `global.ingress.host` parameter altogether to install the chart successfully but that is not recommended for production.

 This should install Spatial Analytics APIs and set up a sample dataset that can be used to play around with the product.